tjitze/ranked-programming/README.md

 # License

-RankPL is licensed under the MIT license.
+This software is licensed under the MIT license.